testing-library/testing-library-docs/docs/react-testing-library/api.md

 //   <h1>Hello World</h1>
 // </div>
 // you can also pass an element: debug(getByTestId('messages'))
-// and you can pass all the same arguemnts to debug as you can
+// and you can pass all the same arguments to debug as you can
 // to prettyDOM:
 // const maxLengthToPrint = 10000
 // debug(getByTestId('messages'), maxLengthToPrint, {highlight: false})